Nexosis/nexosis.github.io/_clients/scala.md

 ---
 title: Scala
-description: Using the Nexosis Java Package to communicate with Nexosis API in Scala
+description: Use the Nexosis Java Package to communicate with Nexosis API in Scala
 copyright: 2017 Nexosis
 layout: default
 category: Scala